Deeply virtual pion production through two-loop order

 Employing two influential GPD parametrization models, we find that the NNLO perturbative corrections are positive and substantial.
 For typical kinematics setup at \texttt{JLab}, \texttt{EicC}, and the \texttt{EIC}, the inclusion of NNLO effects significantly enhances the longitudinal cross section compared to NLO predictions, even reaching more than a $100\%$ correction in the intermediate $Q^2$ region.
 These higher-order contributions considerably improve the agreement between perturbative QCD predictions and the available \texttt{JLab} data for DV$\pi^+$P. Furthermore, we have also investigated the transverse single-spin asymmetry $A_{\mathrm{UT}}$ for both $\pi^+$ and $\pi^0$ leptoproduction channels.
 While the magnitude of TSSA appears stable against the inclusion of the NNLO QCD correction, the $t$-dependence of TSSA exhibits a strong sensitivity to the underlying GPD parametrizations (notably the pion-pole contribution in the GK model).

-Our findings underscore the critical necessity of NNLO accuracy for a reliable extraction of nucleon generalized parton distributions from deeply virtual meson production data at current and future experimental facilities.
+Our findings underscore the critical necessity of NNLO accuracy for a reliable extraction of nucleon GPDs from the vast amount of DVMP data expected at current and upcoming facilities.
+Furthermore, our work inaugurates a new era for exploring the effects of NNLO QCD corrections across a broader class of DVMP processes, including neutrino-induced meson production ($W^{\pm}+N \to M+ N^{\prime}$) and vector meson leptoproduction ($\gamma^*+N \to V+N'$, where $V=\rho, \omega, \phi, J/\psi, \Upsilon, \dots$).

 \begin{widetext}